Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Numerical Evidence

+In this section, we revisit the empirical application studied by \citet{chen2021nonlinear}, who proposed estimating the gravity equation with interactive fixed effects to examine the determinants of international trade flows.
+Specifically, our goal is to investigate if our two-step approach can replicate the estimates reported in \citet{chen2021nonlinear}.

-The outcome variable $Y_{ij}$ represents the volume of trade (in thousands of constant $2000$ US dollars) from country $i$ to country $j$.
-The covariates $X_{ij}$ include key determinants of bilateral trade flows, such as the logarithm of the distance between the capitals of the two countries (Log distance) and binary indicators for shared borders (Border), legal systems (Legal), common languages (Language), colonial ties (Colony), currency unions (Currency), regional free-trade agreements (FTAs), and religions (Religion).
-Descriptive statistics are presented in Table \ref{tab:summary}.
-Consistent with \cite{chen2021nonlinear}, we explicitly include additive fixed effects $\lambda_{1, i} + \gamma_{1, j}$.
-The interactive fixed effect is $\lambda'_{2, i}\gamma_{2, j}$, and the dimension of $\lambda'_{2, i}, \gamma_{2, j}$ can be estimated using the similar method proposed in Section \ref{sec:implementation}.
+The data, originally from \citet{helpman2008estimating}, include bilateral trade flows and other relevant variables for $N = 157$ countries.
+Following \citet{chen2021nonlinear}, we focus on the year $1986$ with the trade network including 157 countries, with the effective sample size $157 \times 156 = 24{,}492$ (the number of distinct country pairs).
+The outcome variable $Y_{ij}$ represents the volume of trade from country $i$ to country $j$ (measured in thousands of constant $2000$ US dollars).
+The covariates $X_{ij}$ include key determinants of $Y_{ij}$, such as the logarithm of the distance between the capitals of the two countries (Log distance) and binary indicators for shared border (Border), legal system (Legal), common language (Language), colonial ties (Colony), currency union (Currency), regional free-trade agreement (FTA), and religion (Religion).
+The descriptive statistics are presented in Table~\ref{tab:summary} below.